UniversalRobots/Universal_Robots_ROS_Driver/README.md

 for details.

 ### Passthrough controllers: The robot does not fully reach trajectory points even though I have specified the path tolerance to be 0
-If you are using a control modes that forwards trajectories to the robot, currently the path tolerance is ignored.
+If you are using a control mode that forwards trajectories to the robot, currently the path tolerance is ignored.
 The corresponding interface on the robot and client-library level exists in the form of a "blend radius", but is not utilized by this ROS driver.
 For more information see this [issue](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/issues/352).

 ### Can I use the Cartesian controllers together with MoveIt!?
 Not directly, no. MoveIt! plans a Cartesian path and then creates a joint trajectory out of that for